 The same treemap could be revised some time later, to seek judgements about the relative performance of the categories of NGOs

 - It is important to stress to participants at the outset that their opinions are central to the exercise.
-As with all participatory options, trust and confidence between evaluator and participant are central to the process.
+As with all participatory methods, trust and confidence between evaluator and participant are central to the process.

 - Occasionally more than one case/example is left in a pile at the end of the exercise, which may be the result of a participant not being able to articulate any clear difference between them.
 Simply note this outcome and proceed to the next pile.